euler-teach-literacy/custom-typing/README.md

 - ???

 # Updates of v3.6:
-- Discovered new bug and decided to keep it as special property
+- Discovered new bug and decided to keep it as a feature

 ### made by - Salty fish and Euler
 #### salty-salted-fish & euler-teach-literacy